-A short-term SBITA is one that has a maximum possible term of less than 12 months.
+A short-term SBITA is one that has a maximum possible term of 12 months or less.
 The maximum possible term includes all options to extend regardless of whether those options will be exercised or not.

 Example: A SBITA contract has an initial noncancelable term of 6 months with an option for the government to extend for another year.
 The government will most likely not exercise that option.